-Dates: November or December 2019 to include a horse fair, a little mountain train ride, definitely a horse safari on Marwari horses (of course!), leopards, the lake city of Udaipur and so much more! ...
+Dates: 26 November - 4 December 2020 to include the pink city of Jaipur, Pushkar horse fair, a desert safari on Marwari horses (of course!), and so much more! ...

-Please register your interest by emailing us at firstname.lastname@example.org and we will keep you posted on updated itinerary and prices, with no obligation.
+Please register your interest by emailing us at firstname.lastname@example.org and we will send you a detailed itinerary, with no obligation.

 The following book list has been recommended by members, for your interest, a nice mixture of fact, fiction, pictorial and some humorous reading… In no order of preference:~